-In earlier periods of European cultural history, the conditions of the production and use of art included reliable relationships among four parties or constituencies.
-These were the artists who make art, of course, but also the communities who use artwork to give shape and purpose to the activities that embody who they are, the patrons who commission and fund it, and the scholarly-types who interpret it.
-The Studio for Art, Faith & History sees value in reconsidering for our own time these pre-modern conditions.
+During several centuries in Italy from roughly 1250-1550—the period of the Italian Renaissance that serves as an inevitable reference point for the Studio for Art, Faith & History, given its location—the conditions of the production and use of art included reliable relationships among four parties or constituencies.
+These were the artists who made the artworks, of course, but also the communities who made the art work to give shape and purpose to the activities that marked their identity, the patrons who commissioned and funded it, and the scholars called in to advise the artist on the themes and concepts for which the artist gave sophisticated visual form.
+The Studio sees value in reconsidering for our own time these pre-modern conditions.

 During recent centuries the relationship among these four parties eroded as the autonomy of the artist became the paramount value.
 The community of users became the detached viewers of an art for art’s sake, and the intelligentsia commented and critiqued afterwards, but had no direct role to play in the process and production of art.
 The role of patrons changed from having a hand in the making of art to being collectors of finished artworks.

-During several centuries in Italy from roughly 1250-1550 – the period of the Italian Renaissance that serves as an inevitable reference point for the Studio given its location – art in every form and medium was the product of clear accountability among these four parties.
+In pre-modernity, art in every form and medium was the product of clear accountability among these four parties.
 To be sure, the lines of communication were seldom conflict-free, nor free of self-serving motivations.
 Nevertheless these conditions ensured the social relevance of the artwork and the answerability of artists to their publics.
-And artists were respected as those with the skill to give tangible visible form – a “local habitation and a name,” in Shakespeare’s phrase – to the deep values and beliefs of his sponsoring community.
+And artists were respected as those with the skill to give tangible visible form—a “local habitation and a name,” in Shakespeare’s phrase—to the deep values and beliefs of the sponsoring community.

 The cultural vitality of the Italian Renaissance cannot be explained only by the presence of individual artistic geniuses, but rather by the widespread consensus shared among the ruling families and town councils, artisans and merchants, clergy in churches and those living in monastic communities, guilds and confraternities about the purposefulness of art, about aesthetic criteria and civic ideals and religious belief.

-It is the hunch of the Studio for Art, Faith & History that if people of Christian faith are to foster a vibrant culture of the arts in the church and from the church to our society, we ought not focus attention primarily on the artists as individuals: on improving their training, affirming their value and raising their self-esteem, even as we leave them to their own devices in deciding what to paint or sculpt and how to keep food on the table and pay the rent.
-Nor is it enough to increase museum going, or to sustain a bullish market in art collecting.
+It is my hunch that if people of Christian faith are to foster a vibrant culture of the arts in the church and from the church to our society, we ought not focus attention primarily on the artists themselves--on improving their training, affirming their value and raising their self-esteem--even as we leave them to their own devices in deciding what to paint or sculpt and how to keep food on the table and pay the rent.
+Nor is it enough to increase museum going, or to sustain a bullish market in art collecting, hoping that a few artists of Christian faith will make the big time.
 Nor is it sufficient to educate and habituate the laity to be appreciative but passive audiences of already-completed works of art displaced from any real-life setting where the artwork is put to work.
 Rather, we must restore and cultivate active and respectful relationships among these four parties to the work of art.
 We need to revive an in situ view that puts art in its place by letting the art work in a place.

 Let’s take a snapshot of these four parties, past and present.

-A downside of this maximizing of the artist’s freedom and autonomy is that plenty of artists would admit (at least among friends or on the therapist’s couch) that they are lonely, that their lack of financial stability is a constant anxiety (since very few gain star status and million dollar sales), that the game of working one’s way up the gallery-prestige ladder feels more like a bondage than a liberating freedom, that few ordinary regular folk know how to talk about the artist’s work – standing awkwardly at a gallery opening, afraid to say something gauche, conversation generally declining to superficial comments about “liking” some formal aspect of the work, with more “good lucks” than sales.
+A downside of this maximizing of the artist’s freedom and autonomy is that plenty of artists would admit (at least among friends or on the therapist’s couch) that they are lonely, that their lack of financial stability is a constant anxiety (since very few gain star status and million dollar sales), that the game of working one’s way up the gallery-prestige ladder can feel more like a bondage than a liberating freedom, that few ordinary regular folk know how to talk about the artist’s work—standing awkwardly at a gallery opening, afraid to say something gauche, conversation generally declining to superficial comments about “liking” some formal aspect of the work, with more “good lucks” than sales.

 Conscientious artists will of course exhibit an inner drive to attain the maximum possible expertise in their media.
-But, since their subject matter is often seen as highly personalized and largely self-referential, artists are not generally motivated from within or expected from without to attain sophisticated scientific and historical knowledge about the Thing that their artwork explores: the object in nature, the person portrayed, the issue, the story, the text, the history of the emotion evoked by the artwork, or the other artworks in the past that have addressed the same thing.
-Indeed, that art even needs to be about something other than itself remains a repeated matter of modern debate.
-Hence we get few open lines of conversation between artists and folks who have such knowledge.
-In short, the very conditions of art-making in modern times have created environments that maximize the artist’s self-focus.
+But for artists whose subject matter is highly personalized and largely self-referential, there appears little need to attain scientific and historical knowledge about the Thing that their artwork explores, or to be in conversation with those who do.
+The conditions of art-making in modern times have created environments that maximize the artist’s self-focus.

 Hence the Studio has a particular interest in projects that bring artists into a closer relationship with patrons, with those interpreters whose ideas can enrich the complexity of the artwork, with the people for whom the artworks might play a role in their real lives, and with students, too.

-Plenty of signs suggest that a younger generation of artists are interested in being reinserted into a tradition, rather than being expected perpetually to deconstruct history.
+I see signs among younger artists that they are interested in being reinserted into a tradition, rather than being expected perpetually to deconstruct history.
 They welcome being drawn into conversation with other and older artists across space and time, and are willing to view their role as more collaborative.
 To serve this new generation, perhaps we need to recover the artist’s workshop as a place of teaching and mentoring, rather than assuming as inevitable the modern convention of teaching art in educational institutions separated from real-world-making, and cut off from the artist’s private studio where the real work is made.
 But to say such a thing cuts across the grain of deep habits.

 As an experiment in the bottega approach, Gordon College’s arts-oriented semester program organizes the studio art courses, whenever possible, around a central project over which the skilled professional instructor stands as maestro, and therefore herself as a participant.
 The young artists join the maestro in subordinating their own personal inclinations and in submitting their individual contributions to the harmony and integrity of the whole work.
 This means that students sometimes cannot take their work home with them to the States.
 But they receive a different sort of satisfaction in knowing that their collectively-made ceramic-relief plaques of the 14 Stations of the Cross, made under the tutelage of sculptor Shelly Bradbury, are installed in the contemplative garden of monastery San Lodovico, where they are used during the Good Friday Way of the Cross liturgy to guide the gathered congregation’s devotions.

-Bruce Herman’s large-scale triptychs now completed with the title Magnificat (for another example) began as a class in Orvieto, were developed in an open-to-the-public workshop, and were the outcome of the artist’s willing collaboration at every step of the way with patrons, with academic interpreters, with the help of young apprentices.
+Bruce Herman’s large-scale triptychs entitled Magnificat (for another example) began as a class in Orvieto, were developed in an open-to-the-public workshop, and were the outcome of the artist’s willing collaboration at every step of the way with patrons, with academic interpreters, with the help of young apprentices.

-Shelly Bradbury and her partner Ron Magers were awarded a literally high profile commission: to create not a replica but a newly-conceived replacement monument for the Old Man of the Mountain, the stone formation iconic for the state of New Hampshire’s identity that broke away from the cliff face in 2003.
+A regular teacher in Gordon College’s semester program in Orvieto, Shelly Bradbury, was awarded (in partnership with Ron Magers) a literally high profile commission; namely, to create not a replica but a newly-conceived replacement monument for the Old Man of the Mountain, the stone formation iconic for the state of New Hampshire’s identity that broke away from the cliff face in 2003.
 But these forms of patronage touch the lives of very few of the artists who are trying to make careers out of their sense of vocation.